datakurre/blog/content/blog/2021/08/jupyter-lite/index.md

 Embedded, frictionless and still powerful
 -----------------------------------------

 Example should help to understand the possibilities of in-browser JupyterLab environment.
-For that, I spent some time to compose a [Camunda Cockpit Plugin Jupyter](https://github.com/datakurre/camunda-cockpit-plugin-jupyter), which integrates JupyterLite as an embedded application right in Camunda Platform's process management interface:
+For that, I spent some time composing [Camunda Cockpit Plugin Jupyter](https://github.com/datakurre/camunda-cockpit-plugin-jupyter), which integrates JupyterLite as an embedded application right inside Camunda Platform's process management interface:

 ![JupyterLite as a Camunda Cockpit plugin](fleamarket-data.png)